HunterGerlach/www.huntergerlach.com/_posts/2022-12-29-multi-site-with-nextjs-and-github-pages.md

 By using GitHub Pages and Actions, you can easily set up a multi-stage deployment process for your Next.JS application.
 Whether you're deploying to staging or production, these tools make it easy to automate your workflow and ensure that your application is always up-to-date.

 I hope this blog post has helped you understand how to use GitHub Pages and Actions to deploy your Next.JS application to multiple stages or environments.
-If you have any questions or comments, feel free to leave them in the comments section below.
+If you have any questions or comments, feel free to reach out to me on Twitter or LinkedIn.

 ## Links